How to Wire Tweeters to Speakers? (6 Steps)

 • Connect the battery and check the tweeter.

-Crossover or a Bass Blocker?
+A Crossover or a Bass Blocker?

 6-Step Guide on How to Wire Tweeters to Speakers

-Step 1 – Gather the Necessary Tools and Speaker Parts
+Step 1: Gather the Necessary Tools and Speaker Parts

-First and foremost, gather the following things.
+First and foremost, gather the following items for this project:

-Step 2 – Disconnect the Battery
+Step 2: Disconnect the Battery

-Step 3 – Pullout the Speaker
+Step 3: Pull Out the Speaker

 Quick Tip: Sometimes, the speaker might be at the dashboard or elsewhere.
 You’ll have to change your approach depending on the location.

-Step 4 – Connect the Wires
+Step 4: Connect the Wires

-Next, you can start the wiring portion.
+Now, you can start the wiring procedure.

 Take the speaker wire roll and cut the required length.
-Strip the two wires using the wire stripper (all four ends).
-Connect one wire to the negative end of the speaker.
-Then connect the other end of the wire to the tweeter’s negative end.
-Use 14 gauge or 16 gauge speaker wires for this wiring process.
+Strip the two wires (all four ends) using a wire stripper.
+Use 14-gauge or 16-gauge speaker wires for this wiring.

 Quick Tip: The bass blocker should connect to the positive wire.